Charles Kennedy

-Charles Peter Kennedy (25 November 1959 – 1 June 2015) was a British Liberal Democrat politician who served as Leader of the Liberal Democrats from 1999 to 2006, and was the Member of Parliament (MP) for Ross, Skye and Lochaber from 1983 to 2015.
+Charles Peter Kennedy (25 November 1959 – 1 June 2015) was a British politician who served as Leader of the Liberal Democrats from 1999 to 2006, and was the Member of Parliament (MP) for Ross, Skye and Lochaber from 1983 to 2015.

-Kennedy was elected to the House of Commons in 1983, and after the Alliance parties merged, became president of the Liberal Democrats and, following the resignation of Paddy Ashdown, leader of the Liberal Democrats.
-He led the party in the 2001 and 2005 general elections, increasing its number of seats in the House of Commons to their highest level since 1923, and led his party's opposition to the Iraq War.
+Kennedy was elected to the House of Commons in 1983 as a member of the Social Democratic Party, and after the SDP–Liberal Alliance merged into the Liberal Democrats, became the party's president.
+Following the resignation of Paddy Ashdown in August 1999, Kennedy became the party's leader.
+He led the party in the 2001 and 2005 general elections, increasing its number of seats in the House of Commons to their highest level since 1923, led his party's opposition to the Iraq War, and broadly positioned the party to the left of New Labour.
 A charismatic and affable speaker in public, he appeared extensively on television during his leadership.

 During the latter stages of Kennedy's leadership, there was concern about both his leadership and his health.
 From December 2005, some within the party were openly questioning his position and calling for a leadership election.
 On 5 January 2006, he was informed that ITN would be reporting that he had received treatment for alcoholism; he pre-empted the broadcast by admitting that he had had treatment, and resigned as leader the following day after receiving no support within the parliamentary party.
 After Menzies Campbell succeeded him as leader, Kennedy remained in office as a backbench MP, where he voted against the formation of the Cameron–Clegg coalition.
-He died less than a month after being unseated from the House of Commons in 2015.
+He died less than a month after losing his seat in the House of Commons in 2015.

 Early life

 Kennedy was born on 25 November 1959 in the Scottish Highlands town of Inverness, the son of Mary and Ian Kennedy, and grew up in a remote crofter's cottage in the Highlands.
-He had a Roman Catholic upbringing, and was educated at Lochaber High School in Fort William.
-He went on to study for a Master of Arts degree in Politics and Philosophy at the University of Glasgow.
-Kennedy first became politically active at university, where he joined the SDP as well as the Dialectic Society.
+He had a Catholic upbringing, and was educated at Lochaber High School in Fort William.
+He went on to study for a Master of Arts degree in Politics and Philosophy at Glasgow University.
+Kennedy first became politically active at university, where he joined the SDP as well as the Dialectic Society, in which he led the Social Democratic faction in debates and took the jocular "constituency" of Lochaber.
 Between 1980 and 1981, Kennedy was President of the Glasgow University Union.
 He won the Observer Mace debating competition in 1982, speaking with Clark McGinn.

 Upon graduation in 1982, Kennedy went to work for BBC Scotland as a journalist.
 He later received a Fulbright Fellowship which allowed him to carry out research at Indiana University in the United States.